djfrsn/djfrsn/APP.md

 - Create a new [slice](https://prismic.io/docs/technologies/model-content-nextjs#create-your-first-slice) or [content-type](https://prismic.io/docs/technologies/model-content-nextjs#create-your-first-custom-type) via the [Slice Machine](http://localhost:9999) on localhost.

-**Reference the patterns established** in [UtilBarTitle.tsx](./slices/UtilBarTitle) for slices.
+**Reference the patterns established** in [UtilBarTitle.tsx](./slices/Markdown/index.js) for slices.
 The slice should contain code that makes for a unique component and import resuable code.
 Reference the [/create](<(./pages/create.tsx)>) page when creating new content-types.

 <br />

 ### Create a new Page with Prismic

 New pages can be created without code on Prismic using the "Page" content type and existing app sections with unique content.
-If a new [static zone](https://prismic.io/concepts/content-modeling/introduction-to-content-modeling#static-fields) is required the content type "Create" along with the [associated React UI](./pages/create.tsx) establishes this pattern.

 - Create a new Prismic document with a content type of "Page", the field `uid` will be the path for the page and render using the [[uid].tsx](./pages/[uid].tsx) file.
 Title and description are used in the HTML `head`.